anupam-kumar-krishnan/21-Days-Competitive-Programming/README.md

 ## Solved some problems on GFG✅
   - <i>Balanced array</i>
   - <i>Count the zeros</i>

+## "Change📗 is the end result of all true learning" 🚶‍♂️🏃‍♂️ ― Leo Buscaglia
+## 7 day streak💚💚💚💚

 # Day 8📌

 ## Solved some problems on GFG✅